codeandtheory/ypersistence-ios/README.md

 Similar to `saveWithOverwrite` we have `saveWithoutOverwrite` update the existing records, new records will be inserted, and any duplicates will be removed.

-These are some of the operation that you can perfrom on `PersistenceManager`.
+These are some of the operations that you can perfrom on `PersistenceManager`.

-Some operation can be perfrom on `workerContext` and `mainContext`.
+Some operations can be perfrom on `workerContext` and `mainContext`.

 ```swift
 // Asynchronous save method.
 Performs the save asychronously on the context's queue.